 Thus, the more reliable data from 2018 onwards reflects the emergence of Child Protection as a sector in itself, distinct from (but obviously still a part of) the Protection sphere.
 Consequently, from 2018 onwards, more and more contexts are starting to separate out Child Protection with a separate funding requirement in their response plans and appeals.

 Therefore, we’ll mainly be talking about the time period from 2018 and onwards on this page.

 How much funding is the Child Protection sector forecast to receive in 2023?

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
-Given that we don’t have the information yet we have projected the funding required for 2022 and compared that to the funding forecast.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-We think that it’s likely that the Child Protection sector will reach 25% of their funding requirement in 2022, but there is only a remote chance of reaching 50%.
-For reference, at the time of writing, Child Protection received only 20% of the funding required last year.
+We think that it’s almost certain that the Child Protection sector will reach 25% of their funding requirement in 2022, but there is only a remote chance of reaching 50%.
+For reference, at the time of writing, Child Protection received only 26% of the funding required last year.

 How does the 2023 forecast compare to previous years?

 Child Protection is forecast to receive (yet again) more than it has in previous years.
 Since 2018, the funding to Child Protection has increased from $81m in 2018, to $259m in 2022.
 The central estimate for 2023 is $514m.

 At the same time, the funding requirement for Child Protection has increased rapidly from $163m in 2018, to $1.3bn in 2023.